 “You cannot begin to fathom how much we have sacrificed for this thankless world.
 It would have been the wiser choice to abandon it.
 But even if it was, I could not have.
 This is my home.
 This is our Home.” – Terastrevadaq the Accursed.

 180,000 years ago, the Primordial Dragons restored life to their devastated homeworld of Verdant.
-First with their own draconic children, and then in time, with newborn mortal races.
-But knowing that a future world-ending calamity was inevitable, the Primordial Dragons set into motion a plan, that would help prevent, or at least delay Verdant’s impending destruction.
-They created five subworlds, designed to divert and redistribute the flow of Verdant’s mana into these outlying worlds.
-The result would diminish their world of it’s true power, but in doing so, Verdant would no longer have the full capacity to perpetuate it’s own annihilation.
+First with the birth of their own draconic children, and then in time, the creation of new mortal races.
+But knowing that another world-ending calamity was inevitable, the Primordial Dragons set into motion a plan, that would help prevent, or at least delay Verdant’s impending destruction.
+They created five subworlds, designed to divert and redistribute the flow of mana into these outlying worlds.
+The result would diminish Verdant of it’s true potential, but also prevent it from achieving the power necessary to perpetuate it’s own annihilation.

-In 30,000 years, the next calamity will culminate.
-But could Cyrith even endure a second attempt?
+In the next 30,000 years, a new emerging calamity will culminate, to destroy another world.
+But could Cyrith endure a second cataclysm?
 Or would it’s continued means of stability, cause it to be passed over in favour of finishing off the already weakened subworld of Ethroune?
-And yet Ethorune is far from defenceless, now more than ever before.
-It’s people foster a strong bond of outrage and malice towards the primary world, and see it as their given right to visit a retribution upon Verdant, that is long overdue.
-With Verdant flourishing in it’s golden age, Cyrith ceaselessly readapting to the flux of it’s worldly changes, and Ethorune preparing for all out inter-planar war with it’s advanced technologies, the forces at work across all three worlds, might end them long before any impending calamity does.
+And yet Ethorune itself is far from powerless, now more than ever before.
+It’s people foster a strong and unifying bond of outrage and malice against Verdant.
+They believe it to be their given right to visit the retribution upon the Prime World, that it has so obviously tried to avoid… Until now.
+With Verdant flourishing in it’s golden age, Cyrith ceaselessly readapting to the flux of it’s worldly changes, and Ethorune preparing for an all-out interstellar war with Verdant, the forces at work across all three worlds, might end them long before any impending calamity does.

 As Verdant, Cyrith and Ethorune are forced to vie for their own survival, there is one question that no one has yet to ask: Can all three even be saved?